awhipp/evetrade_historical_volume/README.md

 ## Workflow (WIP)

-* [DONE] Pulls the latest release from GitHub repository releases (contains 30 days of compressed order data in SQLite format)
+* Pulls the latest release from GitHub repository releases (contains 30 days of compressed order data in SQLite format)
-* [DONE] Decompresses the SQLite file
+* Decompresses the SQLite file
-* [DONE] Appends new data to the existing SQLite database
+* Appends new data to the existing SQLite database
-* [TODO] Imputes the historical volume based on the daily orders
+* Imputes the historical volume based on the daily orders
-* [TODO] Adds the historical volume to the existing REDIS cache
+* Adds the historical volume to the existing REDIS cache
-* [TODO] Connect to EVETrade Backend
+* Connect to EVETrade Backend
-* [DONE] Compresses the SQLite file
+* Compresses the SQLite file
-* [DONE] Pushes the compressed SQLite file to GitHub repository releases
+* Pushes the compressed SQLite file to GitHub repository releases

 ## Requirements